 It usually gets very crowded so be careful with your personal belongings.

 Also, you should know that many stalls sell fake goods: from bags, sunglasses, watches and up to clothing items.
-In case you want to buy this type of things you should definitely haggle before you agree to pay.
+In case you want to buy these types of things, you should definitely haggle before you agree to pay.
 Most of the sellers have inflated prices and when buying at this market you should always negotiate first.

-Compared to other similar markets in the Canaries, like Teguise market in Lanzarote, we did not like Los Cristianos market very much.
+Compared to other similar markets in the Canaries, we did not like Los Cristianos market very much.
 It's very crowded and the stalls are cramped, so it's very difficult to walk around in peace while looking at what's on display.

 Arrive there early before the crowds.
 Try to arrive there when it opens if possible.
 You'll be able to look at the stalls at least 2 times faster, without someone stepping on your tows at each turn.
-And when you're done shopping and looking around, just sit down at one of the nearby cafes to enjoy a well deserved drink.
+And when you're done with the shopping and the perusing around the stalls, just sit down at one of the nearby cafes to enjoy a well-deserved drink.

 And if shopping is what you're looking for, then you should read more about shopping in Tenerife.